The Smart Power User Guide

 The SmartPower is optimized for use with a power meter.
 It is recommended to connect the power meter to the SmartPower unit rather than directly to the training app.
 NOTE: the power data is smoothed inside the unit, and will appear different than raw power.

 When the system is powered up, the red light is illuminated.
 The system automatically looks for a power meter for 1 minute, indicated by the blue flashing light.
-If you do not use a power meter, you may cancel the search by pushing the center remote button or just wait 1 minute, which puts the system in plain resistance mode (flashing green) and is ready to ride.
-The first time you connect your power meter during this search period, you must press the up arrow to initiate a connection.
+If you do not use a power meter, you may cancel the search by pushing the center remote button or just wait 1 minute, which puts the system in plain resistance mode (flashing green).
+The first time you connect your power meter during this search period, you must use the IR app or the remote to initiate the connection.
 When pairing is successful, the blinking blue turns to solid blue.
 Your power meter must be awake to pair.
-To restart the search sequence, cycle the power plug.

 Manual Modes: PLAIN RESISTANCE (manual mode, single flashing green) This mode features 9 preset resistance levels 0-8.
-Use the up or down arrows on the remote to adjust resistance.
+Use the IR app to select.
 The level may be adjusted anytime whether riding or not.
-The system will always seek the zero setting when it is powered up.
+The system will always seek the zero setting whenever it’s powered up.
 The unit will stay in the chosen resistance position when the power is unplugged and will not move until it is powered up again.
 It can be ridden without being powered up.

-Once the target is set, the system will automatically keep the resistance at the target level, even if your speed changes.
+Once the target is set, the system will automatically keep the resistance at the target level as your speed changes.
 ERG works either with or without a power meter.
 You can pause ERG by getting off the bike.
 When you get back on and start riding, the system will return to the target automatically.
-You can exit ERG by pressing the middle remote button to return to Resistance.
-In that case, the system clears the wattage target from memory.

 Auto Mode Operation (app control)

-To connect SmartPower to an app, power it up and pair your power meter if you are using one, then launch the cycling app and search for available trainers.
-The SmartPower will show up as "ANT+ trainer" on most apps.
-Once the connection is made, the app will take control of the Smart Power system.
-A power meter, if connected, will become the default power source for the trainer power.
+To connect SmartPower to other cycling apps (ZWIFT, Trainer Road) power it up and pair your power meter first, then launch the cycling app and search for available trainers.
+The SmartPower will show up as "FEC trainer" on most apps.
+Once the connection is made, the cycling app will take control of the Smart Power system.
+A power meter, if connected, will become the default power source for the trainer.

 Minimum and maximum resistance settings:

-The SmartPower system features adjustable resistance, but rollers also have some natural resistance from the drag caused by the bike's tires.
+The SmartPower system features adjustable resistance, but rollers also have some natural resistance from the natural drag of the bike's tires.
 Even with the resistance set to zero, there will be a certain level of effort required to pedal the bike on the rollers.
 This rolling resistance is dependent on your weight and tire pressure.

-Maximum resistance is the rolling resistance plus the maximum magnetic resistance, as indicated by the yellow light (MAX RES).
+Maximum resistance is the natural rolling resistance plus the maximum magnetic resistance, as indicated by the yellow light (MAX RES).
+Also referred to as the “wattage ceiling”

 If you are using a power meter, the system will self calibrate the rolling resistance as described in the power meter section.
 If you do not use a power meter, the rolling resistance is an estimate based on weight.
-It’s important to keep your tires inflated to at least 100 psi and to enter your weight into any cycling app you use.
-If you are using the Floating Fork Stand (FFS), you will need to compensate by subtracting a portion of your weight to arrive at a virtual weight.
+Either way, your weight should be entered into the rider profile on the IR app.
+It’s also important to enter your weight into any other cycling app you use, so that they all agree.
+If you are using the Floating Fork Stand (FFS), you will need to select it on the IR app.